init-void/init-void.github.io/index.md

-## A little about myself:
+## A little bit about myself:

 - Name: Josias Alvarado
 - Nicaraguan
+- Systems Engineering student
 - Programmer wannabe
-- Musician
-- Chess player
+- Occasional chess player and guitarist
 - An always curious dude willing to learn all sorts of things...

 ### Projects

 I'm currently working on a simple Flask website for a small startup.
 Please bear with me on updates for this website.

+#### Projects I intend to work on

+This is tough since I have many plans for the future.
+Since I'm very interested in OS Development and design, I plan to follow Andrew S. Tanenbaum's book and exercises based on Minix.
+I'll upload those as I work on them.

+Also, I'd like to work on a small web app that will use Dash and Plotly, but that's just an impractical idea I have. :)

 ### Contact